-Courses to be completed during or after professional trimester rofessional Trim CE AND ARTS OF OKLAHOMA ester Teaching Preference formation Work Sheet Name Soc.
+Name Soc.
 Sec.
-No Last First Middle Teaching Field Second Field After you a have filled in the following informat ion, please return this form to your advisor for approval. preference for All-level (art, l in mind that a experience wit your placements.
-HPER, music, deat teacher cannot be a h a minimum of or onally with the Co All teacher candida f education) majors assigned a candidate ne (1) year in the rec our preference for city, school, grade level tes are required to teach in two different se must indicate both an elementary and seco e unless they have a minimum of three (3) quested school district.
-You must discuss Experiences.
-Students MUST NOT con Elementary ttings and grade levels ndary placement.
-Keep years teaching your placement No School District School Grade/Subject Teacher ent Choice Second Placement Choice Preference - - - Secondary Ň School District School Grade/Subject Teacher First Placem ent Choice Second Placement Choice No Preference - - - Alternative Placement Choice 2.
-If you are all le evel (Art, HPER, N c one of these sequence preferences. elementary/secondary secondary/elementary • or special problems which will assist the Coordinator in makin ng your professional Approval Signatur Date their ow n children are no OT normally be as w in attendance. (signed to schools previously attended or CANDIDATES WILL NOT be assigned aculty, administration, or school board. to schools with
+No. Last First Mide dle Teaching Field Second Field After you h ave filled in the following information, please return this form to your advisor for a pproval. preference for you All-level (art, HF in mind that a tea experience with a ur placements.
+All teacher ER, music, deaf education cher cannot be assigned a minimum of one (1) year ally with the Coordinator indicate your preference for city, school, grade level, and r candidates are required to teach in two different settings a) majors must indicate both an elementary and secondary candidate unless they have a minimum of three (3) years in the requested school district.
+You must discuss your r Clinical Experiences.
+Students MUST NOT contact s and grade levels placement.
+Keep teaching placement Elementary No School District School Grade/Subject Teacher First Placement Choice No Preference - - - Secondary No School District School Grade/Subject Teacher First Placement Choice Preference - - - - - - Alternative Placement Choice 2.
+If you are all leve el (Art, HPER, Music), plea ase check one of these sequence preferences. elementary/secondarysecondary/elementary • problems which will assist the Coordinator in making you ır professional Approval Signature Date ally be assigned to schools previously attended or to schools.
+CANDIDATES WILL NOT be assigned to sch adhered to, students will be withdrawn from the professional trimester.